-There was a time that teenagers and adults alike trembled at the thought of having to get braces.
-The minute a dentist recommended seeing an orthodontist, the words “metal mouth”, “tin teeth” and other unattractive adjectives ran through people‘s heads.
+There was a time when teenagers and adults alike trembled at the thought of having to get braces.
+The minute a dentist recommended seeing an orthodontist, the words “metal mouth,” “tin teeth,” and other unattractive adjectives ran through people‘s heads.

 Boy, have times changed.
-Today, with the new technologies available, people of all ages are choosing orthodontic treatment to achieve a beautiful, healthy smile.
-The American Association of Orthodontics, which is the presiding organization over orthodontists in the United States, has come out with some dramatic statistics in regards to the popularity of braces in today‘s society.
+Today, with the new technologies available, people of all ages choose orthodontic treatment to achieve a beautiful, healthy smile.
+The American Association of Orthodontics, the presiding organization over orthodontists in the United States, has come out with some dramatic statistics in regard to the popularity of braces in today‘s society.

 - Over four million individuals in the United States are undergoing some type of orthodontic treatment.
 Orthodontic treatment can consist of braces, invisible braces, or retainers.

 - 33 percent of the world‘s population has undergone orthodontic treatment at some point in their life.

 - 80 percent of teenagers in the United States are currently undergoing orthodontic treatment.

 - The number of adults who are seeking orthodontic treatment increased by 24 percent between the years of 1982 and 2008.

 - 1982 to 2008 saw a 99 percent increase in the number of teenage orthodontic cases that were taken on by orthodontists all across the United States.